tommybobbins/Scratch_Probability/prob.md

 ## Activity Checklist

-+ Make sure you are still clicked on the Background tab. ☐
++ Make sure you are still clicked on the Stage and that the Sprite1 scripts is empty. ☐
 + Create a list called Dice_Rolls underneath lists in the Orange variables blocks list.
 Make sure Dice_Rolls applies to all sprites. ☐
 + Modify the code so that it looks like the following. ☐
 ![screenshot](images/14.gif)